-MS Word, MS PowerPoint, Adobe PDF Documents and PDF Forms need to be accessible to students, faculty, staff and the public.
+MS Word, MS PowerPoint, Adobe PDFs and PDF Forms need to be accessible to students, faculty, staff and the public.
 Accessible practices must be followed to ensure users can access the documents.

 It is suggested that Document Accessibility Training be attended first, to understand the why these practices are necessary.
 For steps to take to post documents, please see Document Remediation Process Checklist (PDF).

 Many of the documents posted to CSULB are PDFs.
 When creating a PDF document, the best method to create them is in MS Word first, then save the document as a PDF.
 In MS Word, the content creator can add the specific formatting that when it is converted to a PDF will be tagged.
 This tagged information helps screen reader users read the document.

 MS Word documents need to have tagged headings added to not only help screen reader users navigate the document, but general users as well.
 Headings let users know the hierarchy of the information and helps them to quickly scan the document for specific information.

 - Heading 1: is the title or main idea of the document and there should only be one